Messaging

 Sending messages

-1. To send a message, click the Send a message button in the Workspace toolbar:
+1. To send a message, click the envelope icon on the messages page:

 The following table describes the permitted content that can be added to messages: